Vetëvendosje

 Vetëvendosje (Lëvizja Vetëvendosje, lit.
-'Self-Determination Movement', LVV or VV) is a left-leaning democratic socialist political party in Kosovo.
-It is a member of the Progressive Alliance, and an observer in the Party of European Socialists, and the Socialist International.
+'Self-Determination Movement', LVV or VV) is a social democratic and democratic socialist political party in Kosovo.
+It is a member of the Progressive Alliance and the Socialist International, and an observer in the Party of European Socialists.

 Vetëvendosje was founded in 2005 as a grassroots, anti-establishment, and pro-independence movement.
-It gained its initial prominence with protests against the United Nations Interim Administration Mission in Kosovo (UNMIK), and it later protested against the process of negotiations between the Kosovar delegations and Serbia over Kosovo's independence, claiming that the Kosovars' right to self-determination was not subject to Serbia's approval.
+It gained its initial prominence with protests against the United Nations Interim Administration Mission in Kosovo (UNMIK), and it later protested against the process of negotiations between the Kosovar Albanians delegations and Serbia over Kosovo's independence, claiming that the Kosovar Albanian right to self-determination was not subject to Serbia's approval.
 A major turning point for Vetëvendosje's position in Kosovo's politics took place in 2010, when the movement expanded its activity and registered as a citizen initiative at the Central Election Commission and ran for the 2010 Kosovan parliamentary election, where it established itself as the third-largest political party in Kosovo.

-Vetëvendosje has been described as a populist anti-establishment movement that shows hostility towards Kosovo's politicians on one hand, and international actors that have executive power over Kosovo on the other.
+Owing to its left-wing stance, Vetëvendosje has been described as a populist anti-establishment movement that shows hostility towards Kosovo's politicians on one hand, and international actors that have executive power over Kosovo on the other.
 It promotes a socialist and welfare-oriented public order, political and civil freedoms, as well as internal and local self-governance and self-determination.
 On the other hand, Vetëvendosje supports policies to strengthen Kosovo's statehood, including the strengthening of the rule of law, police, and military, which from a traditional sense would be considered right-wing ideas.
 Despite its sovereignist stance, it still considers that Kosovo should eventually unify with Albania via a referendum, as an expression of the will of the people of Kosovo.
 They have also been described as an Albanian nationalist movement, with their views being mainly framed based on Albanian history and perceived injustices done by the Serbian state to the people of Kosovo.
 They see all citizens of Kosovo, including Kosovo Serbs, as victims of Serbia's aggression.

-Vetëvendosje is currently the largest political party in Kosovo, having won 58 seats in the 2021 Kosovan parliamentary election together with Vjosa Osmani's Guxo! list.
-It is in government in coalition with the non-Serb minorities.
-Vetëvendosje's leader Albin Kurti serves as the Prime Minister of Kosovo.
+The party has no relation to the former Kosovar branch of the SKJ.

+Vetëvendosje had its best result ever winning 58 seats (with Vjosa Osmani's Guxo list) in the 2021 election and became the biggest party.
+In February 2025 it fell to 48 seats and could not form a government, causing a year-long Assembly deadlock with Albin Kurti as caretaker Prime Minister.

+In the ensuing December 2025 snap election, Vetëvendosje won decisively with 57 seats.
+This enabled it to form a government, and in February 2026 the Assembly confirmed Kurti as Prime Minister for a third term (with minority-party support), ending the deadlock.